Spacetime AgentsSpacetime Agents

 DoD has been reorganizing to make that possible.
 The Chief Digital and AI Office (CDAO) is the umbrella for data, digital, and AI efforts (ai.mil, CRS).

-DoD also has written down AI principles like “traceable” and “governable,” which reads like a memo until you remember it becomes the spec after something fails (DoD memo PDF).
+DoD also has written down AI principles like “traceable” and “governable.”
+This reads like a memo until you remember it becomes the spec after something fails (DoD memo PDF).

-Strong state direction.
-China’s 2017 national AI plan reads like a blueprint for coordinated national advantage (DigiChina translation).
-A compute ceiling shaped by US export controls on advanced chips and related tooling (BIS, CRS).
+China faces a different ceiling.
+While the state can align faster—their 2017 national AI plan reads like a blueprint for coordinated advantage (DigiChina translation)—they are capped by hardware.
+US export controls on advanced chips effectively throttle the compute ceiling (BIS, CRS).

-I’m not in the room, so I’m cautious about pretending I know exact contract language.
-But the fault line is obvious: the government wants “any lawful use,” and the vendor wants veto power over categories of use.
+I’m not in the room.
+I don’t know the exact contract language.
+But the fault line is obvious: the government wants “any lawful use.”
+The vendor wants veto power over categories of use.

 Lawfare argues the “supply chain risk” move runs into legal and practical problems (Lawfare).
 Others report Anthropic plans to fight it (Axios).